TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

   Check CPUs are working to make sure that |claspyt| isn't freezing.
   The number of CPUs used by |claspyt| can be set with :command:`--n_jobs` argument.

+After model trained, |claspyt| test it by making predictions on the test set of 25,000 points, created during step 2/7.
+The results are presented in the form of a `confusion matrix`_ and a `classification report`_.

+The `confusion matrix`_ allows to explore in detail the predictions made by the model for each of the expected classes.
+The columns present the predictions made by the model, while the rows correspond to the expected classes for each point.
+The end of each column corresponds to the **precision** of each class, while the end of each row corresponds to the **recall** of each class.
+The **global accuracy** is the end of the last line, here: **69.6%**.

+The `classification report`_ exposes the same results by classes, with the number of points for each class (support).

 .. code-block:: console